Wasiu-lab/Cloud-Engineering/Setting up nginx as a load balancer and reverse proxy/Readme.md

 # Setting Up NGINX as a Load Balancer and Reverse Proxy

 ## Introduction
 NGINX is a powerful web server that can be used as a **reverse proxy** and **load balancer** to distribute traffic across multiple backend servers.
-In this guide, we will set up NGINX on **Ubuntu**, configure it to serve two different websites, and implement a **load balancer** to manage traffic efficiently.
+The aim of this documentation will set up NGINX on **Ubuntu**, configure it to serve two different websites, and implement a **load balancer** to manage traffic efficiently.

+## Load Balancer
+Load balancing is the method of distributing network traffic equally across a pool of resources that support an application which the tool used for load balancing is a **Load Balancer**

 ## Prerequisites
 Ensure you have the following before proceeding: